DigitalBitsOrg/go/services/horizon/internal/docs/reference/admin.md

 ## Prerequisites

 Horizon is a dependent upon a digitalbits-core server.
 Horizon needs access to both the SQL database and the HTTP API that is published by digitalbits-core.
-See [the administration guide](https://developer.digitalbits.io/digitalbits-core/admin.html
+See [the administration guide](https://developer.digitalbits.io/digitalbits-core/software/admin.html
 ) to learn how to set up and administer a digitalbits-core server.
 Secondly, horizon is dependent upon a postgresql server, which it uses to store processed core data for ease of use.
 Horizon requires postgres version >= 9.3.

 In addition to the two required prerequisites above, you may optionally install a redis server to be used for rate limiting requests.

-## Installing
 ## Installing

 To install horizon, you have a choice: either downloading a [prebuilt release for your target architecture](https://github.com/digitalbitsorg/go/releases) and operation system, or [building horizon yourself](#Building).
 When either approach is complete, you will find yourself with a directory containing a file named `horizon`.
 This file is a native binary.